SchildCode/PearsonPlot/README.md

 # PearsonPlot (Moment-Ratio Diagram)
 A tool to investigate statistical distribution of univariate observations.
 It plots the [skewness](https://en.wikipedia.org/wiki/Skewness)-vs-[kurtosis](https://en.wikipedia.org/wiki/Kurtosis) of your data (together with bootsrapped samples) on a diagram for comparison with common [statsitical distributions](https://en.wikipedia.org/wiki/List_of_probability_distributions).
-Use it to investigate the possible statistical model describing your data.
+Use it to find the statistical distribution that best describes your data.
 Three variants of the plot can be generated, depending on the range of skewness and kurtosis in your data.

 The workbook is a further development of [Karl Pearson](https://en.wikipedia.org/wiki/Karl_Pearson)'s diagram (www.wikipedia.org/wiki/Pearson_distribution), which was revived by [Cullen & Frey](https://www.springer.com/gp/book/9780306459566).
 This workbook vastly improves upon the "Cullen and Frey plot" in [R](https://cran.r-project.org/web/packages/fitdistrplus/vignettes/paper2JSS.pdf) by comparing the observations with many more common distibutions, ones with either fixed skewness & kurtosis (i.e. shown as a point in the chart, e.g. Normal, Exponential) or varying skewness & kurtosis (i.e. shown as a line in the chart, e.g. Log-normal, Weibull).